-The right to the highest attainable standard of physical and mental health (right to health) was first recognized at the international level in 1946, in the preamble of the World Health Organization's constitution, as 'one of the fundamental rights of every human being without distinction of race, religion, political belief, economic or social condition.'
+The right to the highest attainable standard of physical and mental health (right to health) was first recognized at the international level in 1946, in the preamble of the World Health Organization's constitution, as 'one of the fundamental rights of every human being without distinction of race, religion, political belief, economic or and mental health; prevention, treatment, and control social condition.'

-It was later embedded in Article 25 of the UDHR, which states that 'everyone has the right to a standard of living adequate for the health and well-being of themselves and of their families,' and in Article 12 of the ICESCR which states that 'the States Parties to the present Covenant recognize the right of everyone to the enjoyment of the highest attainable standard of physical and mental health.'
+It was later embedded in Article 25 of the UDHR. which states that 'everyone has the right to a standard of living adequate for the health and well-being of themselves and of their families,' and in Article 12 of the ICESCR which states that 'the States Parties to the present Covenant recognize the right of everyone to the enjoyment of the highest attainable standard of physical and mental health.'